Salwan/salwan.github.io/_posts/2017-12-10-neuromorphic-artificial-intelligence.md

 This is mostly going to be an information dump.
 The amount of stuff happening out there these last few months is just mind-blowing.
 Progress achieved from mid 2016 till time of writing this post (end of 2017) wasn't only impressive but paradigm shifting.

 First off, this is not about robots or androids or skynet.
-This is about artificial intelligence that runs on software and hardware designed to resemble how biological intelligence.
-Everytime you swipe through Snapchat's filters, you're running a variation of that intelligence that attempts to find where your face is, match its orientation and scale to superimpose dog-ears or fake makeup.
+This is about artificial intelligence that runs on software and hardware designed to resemble biological intelligence.
+Everytime you swipe through Snapchat's filters, you're running a variation of that intelligence that attempts to find where your face is, match its orientation and scale to superimpose dog-ears or makeup.

 While exploring this stuff, you might want to listen to the Machine from [Person of Interest](http://www.imdb.com/title/tt1839578/) which is perfectly appropriate: